This course aims:

 This course is suitable for:

-A basic understanding of system safety terminology and lifecycle via prior learning or industrial experience.
-It is useful for you to have taken our Foundations of System Safety Engineering course, but if you have not, please email us with your details so we can assess your suitability for taking this course.
+It is useful if you have taken our Foundations of System Safety Engineering course but we will accept equivalent industrial experience or prior learning.
+If you have not taken this course, please email us with your details, so we can assess your suitability for this course.

 The course ends with an assessed exercise, which you have the option of completing.
 It takes approximately 35 hours in addition to the scheduled teaching time and can be completed on or off site.
 All assessed exercises are open (so you won't take an exam in supervised conditions), and comprise a report, case study, or documented piece of software.